-- A pocket dictionary (as you cannot just surf google translate anytime anywhere in Cuba).
+- A pocket dictionary or offline dictionary on your phone (as you cannot just surf google translate anytime anywhere in Cuba).
 But remember; Cubans speak “Cuban” – not “Spanish”!

 - Also, a lot of booking services online are not available when in Cuba due to sanctions.
 Again, VPN may help here if you need to consult different apps during your stay.

 What Items Are Hard To Get In Cuba?

 - Pre-made salads and little meals